Skip to main content

 1. After your defense, complete both the Doctoral Exit Questionnaire and the Survey of Earned Doctorates (both are found in your online student Plan of Study account in myPurdue).
 These must be completed prior to final deposit approval.

 2. Form 9: Electronic Thesis Acceptance Form must be electronically signed & approved by all committee members & your department’s thesis form head before the deposit deadline.
-After they electronically approve & sign your Form 9, you will receive an automated email with instructions on how to submit your final thesis/dissertation to HammerRR.
-Follow those email instructions to submit your final deposit.
-Please note that some internet browsers do not always work well with HammerRR (most students report that Google Chrome works best), & your submission must have a status of “Under Review” for us to see it.
+After they approve it, you will receive instructions to submit your final thesis/dissertation.

 Registration

 Graduate students in the Department of Political Science are expected to enroll in 9 cr of coursework/research during the Fall and Spring semesters.
-Additional stipulations apply for students completing research off-site, international students, students completing CPT, students working for the Department during the summer, students completing research in absentia, students auditing courses, students using courses to fulfill their Plan of Study, and students in their last semester.
+Additional stipulations apply in certain cases.
 Please refer to the Policies and Procedures for Administering Graduate Student Programs.

 This document is updated and reissued every academic year.